brneto/bookshelf/README.md

 ```
 You can confirm you the backend is up and running accessing the [HAL explorer](https://github.com/toedter/hal-explorer) on the link http://localhost:8080/api.

-### Launch Frontend
+### Running Frontend
-On the frontend side the dependencies is downloaded by running the following command inside the `<project-folder>/frontend/` directory:
+Given you have already installed the [Yarn - Package Manager](https://classic.yarnpkg.com/en/docs/install/), on the frontend side the dependencies is downloaded by running the following command inside the `<project-folder>/frontend/` directory:
 ```
 $ yarn
 ```